 Participate as a member of the CJTF steering committee and Transit Action Team and attend regularly scheduled forum meetings.

 Strategy: Maintain and Update Greater Mercer TMA's Contingency Plan

 Description: GMTMA will keep its contingency plan current by updating the document as needed.

-GMTMA will update its contingency plan as needed.
+GMTMA will update the document as needed.